-- b.
-Where the Planning Staff makes a finding that a proposed design alternative for building passthrough will provide access that at a minimum meets the purpose or intent the pass through requirement and where one or more of the site constraints listed below applies, the Planning Staff may approve an alternatively designed building pass-through: - i. proposed to protect sensitive natural areas or save healthy existing - ii. required to protect natural conditions, such as watercourses, riparian buffers, natural rock formations or topography - iii. required based on some unusual aspect of the development site or the proposed development that is not shared by landowners generally in the surrounding area (e.g., unusual lot size or configuration) - iv. required due to the presence of existing utilities or other easements. - c.
-Modifications to existing structures shall not trigger any requirement for a building pass-through.
-Only new buildings shall be subject to the pass-through requirement. - d.
-Where building pass-throughs cannot be implemented because of limitations caused by existing conditions, a public amenity must be provided in its place to continue a piece of the pedestrian experience in an alternative way.
-Given the significant grade change and the interior street being a service alley for trash and deliveries, no building pass-through shall be required on Pod A; however, a public outdoor amenity space will be provided in lieu of the building pass-through. - 6.
-Average grade of a building is determined by calculating the average of the highest and lowest elevation along natural or improved grade (whichever is more restrictive) along the front of the building parallel to the primary street setback line. - 7.
-Any height encroachment not specifically listed is expressly prohibited except where the Town Manager determines that the encroachment is similar to a permitted encroachment listed below. - a.
+- 9. Any height encroachment not specifically listed is expressly prohibited except where the Town Manager determines that the encroachment is similar to a permitted encroachment listed below. - a.
 The maximum height limits do not apply to spires, belfries, cupolas, domes not intended for human occupancy; monuments, water tanks/towers or other similar structures which, by design or function, must exceed the established height limits. - b.
 The following accessory structures may exceed the established height limit of the district provided they do not exceed the maximum height by more than fifteen (15) percent of the maximum height limitation that defines the portion of the building envelope penetrated by such structures: - i.
 Chimney, flue or vent stack, spire, smokestack, water tank, windmill - ii.
-Rooftop deck, patio, shade structure - iii.
+Rooftop deck, patio, shade structure, skylight - iii.
 Monument, steeple, flagpole - iv.
 Accessory radio or television antenna, relay tower - v.
 Transmission pole, tower or cable - vi.
 Garden, landscaping - vii.
-Skylight - viii.
-Cupola, clock tower or decorative tower not exceeding twenty (20) percent of the principal building footprint - ix.
-Parapet wall - x.
+Cupola, clock tower or decorative tower not exceeding twenty (20) percent of the principal building footprint - viii.
+Parapet wall - ix.
 Solar panel, wind turbine, rainwater collection system - c.
 The following accessory structures may exceed the established height limits provided they do not exceed the maximum building height by more than ten (10) feet, do not occupy more than twenty-five (25) percent of the roof area, and are set back at least ten (10) feet from the edge of the roof: Elevator or stairway access to roof, Greenhouse and Mechanical equipment. - d.
-An accessory structure located on the roof must not be used for any purpose other than a use incidental to the principal use of the building.
+An accessory structure located on the roof must not be used for any purpose other than a use incidental to the principal use of the building. - 10.
+Building width maximums apply to Pod C + D, only. - 11.
+Building Form Design Criteria will apply to a building's designated Secondary Frontage, where applicable.
+Building Mass Design Criteria (except Building Height) do not apply to a building's designated Secondary Frontage.